 Q: What about iron handles?
 Don’t they rust?

-Your skin oils will go far toward keeping the iron handles rust-free, but we still advise very occasional wipes with a clean seed oil, such as flax or canola.
+Your skin oils will go far toward keeping the iron handles rust-free, but we advise very occasional wipes with a clean seed oil, such as flax or grapeseed.
 Fruit and nut oils, such as olive, coconut, walnut, etc., which have a lot of aromatics, polymerize too slowly and go rancid.